pensjonatus/flash-fiction/blog/in-the-stall.md

 ---
-title: 'In the Stall'
+title: In the Stall
 date: '2014-12-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was a few weeks into the end of the world.
 People were gone.
 I walked through